conormkelly/reamo/README.md

 ### Latest

+- **Take Switching** - A/B compare takes without leaving your instrument.
+Long-press a track to select it, then use Prev/Next Take buttons to switch between recordings in the current time selection
+- **Track Selection** - Long-press any track strip to select it (blue glow indicator).
+Selection state syncs with REAPER
 - **Time Selection Sync** - Auto-detect REAPER's current time selection on startup via cursor position probing
 - **Marker Edit Modal** - Long-press markers to open edit dialog with move, delete, and reorder options
 - **Record Mode Indicator** - Red border on record button distinguishes normal vs auto-punch mode